 Legally-speaking, water rights in Florida and elsewhere are referred to in real estate law as riparian rights.
 Florida Statute 253.141(1) defines riparian rights.
 They read as follows:

 “Riparian rights are those incident to land bordering upon navigable waters.
 They are rights of ingress, egress, boating, bathing, and fishing and such others as may be or have been defined by law.
 Such rights are not of a proprietary nature.
 They are rights inuring to the owner of the riparian land but are not owned by him or her.
 They are appurtenant to and are inseparable from the riparian land.
 The land to which the owner holds title must extend to the ordinary high watermark of the navigable water in order that riparian rights may attach.
 Conveyance of title to or lease of the riparian land entitles the grantee to the riparian rights running therewith whether or not mentioned in the deed or lease of the upland.”
 (2017).

 Do Water Laws Vary From State to State?

-Interestingly, as with most laws, water rights vary from state to state.
+Interestingly, as with most laws, what riparian rights include varies from state to state.
 As a matter of fact, water law in the United States varies greatly on each side of the continent.
 In the majority of Eastern states, water law falls under the riparian doctrine, whereas the main type of water law Western states observe falls under the prior appropriation doctrine.

 As with all legal remedies, researching relevant case law and statutes is essential to understanding your water or riparian rights in Florida.
 When meeting with a real estate lawyer, it is important to specifically state the facts of your situation.
 By doing this, the real estate attorney can properly compare your set of facts with relevant cases and appropriate statutes, thereby determining whether or not you are likely to succeed in achieving your desired result.

 Contact the Law Offices of Bret Jones, P.A.